coolbutuseless/foist/README.md

         by [Stephan Brumme](https://create.stephan-brumme.com/crc32/).
         This is noticeably much faster than the slice-by-4 crc32 that comes with the standard [zlib library](https://www.zlib.net/).
+  - `foist` contains a **bespoke, minimalist GIF encoder** written in C++
+      - Written so the package has complete control over the image output.
+      - Writes uncompressed GIFs only (No LZW compression is included).
+      - Only 128 colours/image are possible with this GIF encoder - this
+        limitiation greatly reduces the complexity of the code.
-  - Because PNG data also needs CRC32 and ADLER32 checksumming it is generally slower than PGM/PPM output.
+  - Because PNG data also needs CRC32 and ADLER32 checksumming it is generally slower than GIF/PGM/PPM output.
-  - However, writing a matrix with a palette will be faster in PNG as it has direct support for indexed colours, whereas for a NETPBM PPM file the intensity values need to be explicitly mapped to an RGB triplet and then written out in full.
+  - However, writing a matrix with a palette will be faster in GIF/PNG as it has direct support for indexed colours, whereas for a NETPBM PPM file the intensity values need to be explicitly mapped to an RGB triplet and then written out in full.
   - All my benchmark timings are on a machine with an SSD.